[I created this delicious Crock Pot Sweet Potato Chipotle Chili for Earth Fare!]

 Walks!
 Shopping!
 Reading a book in the evening sunshine!
 You Name it!
 That extra sunlight makes room for so many after 5 o’clock activities.

 But now when I head out of the office at 5, the sun is pretty much ready to call it a night.
 She can barely keep her eyes open until I pull into the driveway!

 And that really zaps my evening motivation.
-The one thing that can cheer me up in this dark, winter hibernation scenario is to walk into the house with a healthy AND fantastically yummy dinner waiting for me.
+You know?
+But there’s one thing that can cheer me up in this dark, winter hibernation scenario.
+And that is to walk into the house with a healthy AND fantastically yummy dinner waiting for me.

 And that’s why we should all be grateful for the genius inventor of the crock pot. (don’t you agree?)

 Spend just a few minutes in the morning, and you can come home to a house filled with the welcoming smells of this Sweet Potato Chipotle Chili.

 It’s easy, it’s healthy, and it’s SO GOOD.